Category: Story

 Feature PNG-24 (Truecolor) PNG-8 (Indexed)

-Colors 16.7 Million Up to 256
+Colors 16.7 million Up to 256

-Transparency Full Alpha Channel Alpha or Binary
+Transparency Full alpha channel Alpha or binary

 File Size Large Small (60-80% reduction)

-Best For Complex gradients Logos, Icons, UI Elements
+Best For Complex gradients Logos, icons, UI elements

-Developer Tip: Integrating Compression into CI/CD Pipelines
+Developer Tip: Automating Compression in CI/CD Pipelines

-Comparison of PNG vs WebP for different use cases
+Comparison of PNG vs. WebP for different use cases

-However, stick with PNG in these cases:
+However, PNG remains the better choice in these scenarios:

 Conclusion